fahadmaq007/couchdb-query-explorer/README.md

 Step 2: Launch http://localhost:8855/couchdb-query-explorer

-Note: The docker images have been published to docker hub at https://cloud.docker.com/repository/docker/maqboolahmed/couchdb-query-explorer, refer the link to find more about the tags & versions.
+Note: The docker images have been published to <a href="https://cloud.docker.com/repository/docker/maqboolahmed/couchdb-query-explorer" target="_blank">docker hub</a>, refer the link to find more about the tags & versions.

 ******************

 <b>How to use the app?</b>

 It's relatively a simple & an intuitive tool to query the CouchDB.
-The detailed description is here: https://medium.com/@maqbool.ahmed.mca/https-medium-com-maqbool-ahmed-mca-couchdb-query-explorer-84887827e11
+The detailed description is <a href="https://medium.com/@maqbool.ahmed.mca/https-medium-com-maqbool-ahmed-mca-couchdb-query-explorer-84887827e11" target="_blank">here</a>.